The Fourth Dimension (book)

-The Fourth Dimension: Toward a Geometry of Higher Reality (1984) is a popular mathematics book by Rudy Rucker, a Silicon Valley professor of mathematics and computer science.
+The Fourth Dimension: Toward a Geometry of Higher Reality (1984) is a popular mathematics book by Rudy Rucker, an American professor of mathematics and computer science.
 It provides a popular presentation of set theory and four dimensional geometry as well as some mystical implications.
-A foreword is provided by Martin Gardner and the 200+ illustrations are by David Povilaitis.
+A foreword is provided by Martin Gardner, and the 200+ illustrations are by David Povilaitis.

 The Fourth Dimension: Toward a Geometry of Higher Reality was reprinted in 1985 as the paperback The Fourth Dimension: A Guided Tour of the Higher Universes.
 It was again reprinted in paperback in 2014 by Dover Publications with its original subtitle.

-Like other Rucker books, The Fourth Dimension is dedicated to Edwin Abbott Abbott, author of the novella Flatland.
+Like some of Rucker's other books, The Fourth Dimension is dedicated to Edwin Abbott Abbott, author of the novella Flatland.

 Synopsis

 The Fourth Dimension teaches readers about the concept of a fourth spatial dimension.
 Several analogies are made to Flatland; in particular, Rucker compares how a square in Flatland would react to a cube in Spaceland to how a cube in Spaceland would react to a hypercube from the fourth dimension.

 The book also includes multiple puzzles.